-In an ideal world, women would have the opportunity to think about and plan a pregnancy long in advance.
-In reality, many are taken by surprise.
+Most women have the opportunity to think about and plan a pregnancy long in advance.
+Sometimes pregnancy can be a surprise.
 No matter which category you fall into, it is never too late to start thinking about and planning for a healthy pregnancy.

-No pregnancy is completely risk free however there are steps you can take to help minimise any risk by adjusting your lifestyle; not smoking; avoiding alcohol, raw fish and raw eggs; increasing your intake of folate (Vitamin B9) rich foods; eating a well-balanced diet; discussing any gynaecological or existing health conditions with your doctor along with any medications, supplements or natural therapies you may be taking.
+If you have epilepsy and fall pregnant, there are steps you can take to help minimise risks, by making lifestyle changes; not smoking; avoiding alcohol; making dietary changes; increasing your intake of folate (Vitamin B9) rich foods; discussing any gynaecological or existing health conditions with your doctor along with any medications, supplements or natural therapies you may be taking.

 Pregnancy raises special issues for women with epilepsy.
 Epilepsy and antiepileptic medications affect each woman differently.
-Some may experience changes in their hormonal levels, others may find their menstrual cycle disrupted, whilst some may find no changes at all.
 While the vast majority of women with epilepsy deliver healthy babies, it is important to have an awareness of any potential risks so you and your doctor can work together to manage and minimise those risks.

 How do I start planning for pregnancy?